Updated on March 15, 2026

 Sleep deprivation: Lack of sleep impairs your brain’s ability to filter thoughts appropriately, making intrusive thoughts more common and harder to dismiss.

-Hormonal changes: Postpartum depression often includes intrusive thoughts about harming the baby.
-These are not desires but rather manifestations of anxiety and hormonal shifts.
+Hormonal changes: The postpartum period often includes intrusive thoughts about harming the baby.
+These are not desires but rather manifestations of anxiety and the hormonal upheaval that comes with new parenthood.

-Underlying conditions: Generalized anxiety disorder, OCD, PTSD, and depression can all involve more persistent intrusive thoughts as part of their symptom pattern.
+Underlying conditions: Generalized anxiety disorder, obsessive-compulsive disorder, post-traumatic stress disorder, and depression can all involve more persistent intrusive thoughts as part of their symptom pattern.

-Brain chemistry: Research suggests that specific thought patterns become more persistent when neurotransmitters like serotonin are imbalanced, which is why treatment options sometimes include SSRIs.
+Brain chemistry: Research suggests that specific thought patterns become more persistent when neurotransmitters like serotonin are imbalanced, which is why antidepressants, specifically SSRIs, are sometimes part of a treatment plan for people whose intrusive thoughts are connected to an anxiety disorder or OCD.

 The Science Behind the Pop-Up

-Here’s what’s happening in your brain: The frontal cortex, which handles planning and decision-making, occasionally misfires or tests boundaries by generating “what if” scenarios.
-This is actually an evolutionary feature.
+Your frontal cortex, the part of the brain that handles planning and decision-making, occasionally misfires or tests boundaries by generating “what if” scenarios.
+This is an evolutionary feature, not a malfunction.

-Research published in the Journal of Obsessive-Compulsive and Related Disorders shows something important: the difference between people who struggle with intrusive thoughts and those who don’t isn’t whether they have the thoughts.
+Research published in Behaviour Research and Therapy shows something important: the difference between people who struggle with intrusive thoughts and those who don’t isn’t whether they have the thoughts.
 It’s how they respond to them.

 How Intrusive Thoughts Disrupt Day-to-Day Life